 The keeping of pot bellied pigs in a Type I Kennel shall be prohibited.

 Underlined indicates new text.
 If being relocated destination is noted in bolded brackets [Relocated to:].
 Stricken indicates text to be deleted.

 Italicized indicates text to be relocated.
 Source is noted in bolded brackets [Relocated from:].
-A series of four bolded ellipses indicates language omitted to save space.

 EXHIBIT D